duneanalytics/docs/README.md

 [How are important Stablecoins behaving today?](https://duneanalytics.com/hagaetc/stablecoins)

 Welcome to Dune.
-If you are new to the platform, go ahead and continue to the next page.
+If you are new to the platform, go ahead and continue here.
 If you are already familiar with Dune, feel free to [skip to this section](#dune-analytics-basics) or go directly to Dune's [Github repo](https://github.com/duneanalytics/docs).
 To join the discussion, check out [Dune Analytics Discord](https://discord.gg/BJBHFR6sdy).
 Follow along the **Try It** sections to get some hands-on experience using Dune Analytics.

 ### Try It
 - [ ] Create a user for free at [duneanalytics.com]() and set up a basic profile